MongusOrg/LiquidBouncePlusPlus/README.md

 ### Thank you.
 to Minecraft for creating the game, \
-to Forge for starting a new era of modding development, \
+to Forge for making modding possible, \
 to CCBlueX for creating LiquidBounce, which LiquidBounce+ is based on, \
-to all contributors on all platforms (Forum, Discord, Github...) for making huge contributions to such a small fork of a well-known Forge mod, \
+to all contributors on all platforms (Forum, Discord, Github...) for making huge contributions, \
-to every person using LiquidBounce as well as this fork for creating the best Forge-based free client ever.
+to every person using LiquidBounce and its forks for creating a big community of the best free Forge-based client.

 Last year was wonderful for me.
 To be able to meet and be friend with so many new people is something I've never thought to be possible when I first made this fork public.
 If I still have a chance, I will definitely work on this fork whenever I'm free.
 But everything has to come to an end, I have much less time to focus on coding from time to time.
 So I have made the final decision and decided to officially stop developing this fork indefinitely.
 Thank you again and hope to see you one day.

+\- inf -

 *If you still wish to contact me often, inf#0425 is my Discord tag.
 However I may not reply to messages early.
 Also I may randomly check LiquidBounce's forum under the same name as on Github.*